Auburn police officer charged with murder in 2019 shooting

-King County Prosecutor Dan Satterberg announced Thursday morning that his office is charging Auburn police Officer Jeff Nelson with second-degree murder and assault in the May 2019 fatal shooting of 26-year-old Jesse Sarey.
+King County Prosecutor Dan Satterberg announced Thursday morning that his office is charging Auburn police Officer Jeff Nelson with second-degree murder and first-degree assault in the May 2019 fatal shooting of 26-year-old Jesse Sarey.

 Nelson responded to a disorderly-conduct call in the 1400 block of Auburn Way North around 6 p.m. on May 31, 2019, where he encountered Sarey.
 Sarey had reportedly been kicking and throwing items at cars.